 HMRC can be contacted via web chat, we would recommend keeping a record of the advice provided as we are aware of conflicting advice being given to authorities, we have raised this with HMRC and MHCLG.

-The Job Retention Scheme provides that employers can furlough (temporarily lay-off) employees and apply for a grant that covers 80 per cent of their usual monthly wage costs, up to £2,500 per month, plus the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions (three per cent on earnings above £520 per month) on that wage.
+The Job Retention Scheme provides that employers can furlough (temporarily lay-off) employees and apply for a grant that covers 80 per cent of their usual monthly wage costs, up to £2,500 per month, plus for the period up to 31 July 2020, the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions (three per cent on earnings above £520 per month) on that wage.

 Employers can apply for the scheme and there is a step by step guide on what information employers will need to claim.
 Coverage is backdated to the 1 March 2020 but is restricted to those on the payroll on 19 March 2020 (subject to an exception for those returning in certain circumstances – see eligibility section below).
 It is a temporary scheme that was initially in place until 30 June, but it has now been extended until 31 October 2020 but with different provisions from 1 July.

-In addition, from August employers will have to contribute to the cost as follows:
+In addition, from August employers have to contribute to the cost as follows:

-- During August the Government will continue to pay 80 per cent of the wage costs, up to £2,500 per month, but employers will have to pay the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that 80 per cent.
+- The Government will continue to pay 80 per cent of the wage costs, up to £2,500 per month, but employers will have to pay the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that 80 per cent.
 LGPS employers will need to continue to pay the relevant pension contributions not the automatic enrolment minimum.